 Joe’s at Caesars Palace: Also found within the Forum Shops, Joe’s serves oysters in the half shell for both lunch and dinner.
 As options change frequently, you’ll need to consult your server to gauge that day’s selection and price.

 Other Oyster Bars in Las Vegas

 Big Sur Oyster Bar at South Point: Located south of the Strip, South Point is a short Uber/Lift ride from the main resort corridor and offers some pretty great dining and gambling value when compared to the Strip.

 Their oyster bar serves pan-fried oysters, Louisiana gold seal oysters, and oysters Rockefeller.
-The price of oysters in a half shell per dozen is slightly less than Harrah’s, costing $29.
+The price of a dozen Louisiana Gold Seal Oysters lands at $29.

 In addition to oysters, Big Sur also serves a solid array of seafood including mussels, shrimp, clams, crab cakes, and fish of various types.